ludwig-lang/ludwig-lang/docs/src/index.md

 shortcuts to common operations.
 As with Lisp's parentheses, some people may find ubiquitous square brackets in Ludwig code annoying and distracting.
 With its extremely simple and regular (even comparing to Lisp's) syntax, Ludwig is a great candidate for experiments with non-textual structural or projectional editing approaches.

+## THe syntax

+I promise you, it will take you no longer than 5 minutes to learn the full syntax.
+Let's start with something very simple.

 ```
 # Our very first program